 RBF allocations will be paid to institutions in 3 instalments; 50% in August; 25% in December and 25% in March.

 Data and management information requirements

-EFA will also request MI to support its monitoring of RBF and to inform future year’s allocations.
+ESFA will also request MI to support its monitoring of RBF and to inform future year’s allocations.
 The information required is: